-We report research and development expense net of certain reimbursements we receive from our collaborators that do not qualify as revenue under the guidelines of EITF 99-19, Reporting Revenue Gross as Principal versus Net as an Agent.
-Our net research and development expenses consist of (i) research to identify and evaluate new targets and to develop and evaluate new antibodies and cytotoxic agents, (ii) preclinical testing of our own and, in certain instances, preclinical testing of our collaborators' product candidates and the cost of our own clinical trials, (iii) development related to clinical and commercial manufacturing processes and (iv) manufacturing operations.
+We report research and development expense net of certain reimbursements we receive from our collaborators that do not qualify as revenue under the guidelines of EITF 99-19, Reporting Revenue Gross as Principal versus Net as Agent.
+Our net research and development expenses consist of (i) research to identify and evaluate new targets and to develop and evaluate new antibodies and cytotoxic agents, (ii) preclinical testing of our own, in certain instances, preclinical testing of our collaborators' product candidates, and the cost of our own clinical trials (iii) development related to clinical and commercial manufacturing processes, and (iv) manufacturing operations.
 Our research efforts are primarily focused in the following areas:

-- Our activities pursuant to our discovery, development and commercialization agreement with sanofi-aventis; - Our contributions to the preclinical and clinical development of huN901-DM1 and huC242-DM4; - Process development related to clinical and commercial production of the huN901 antibody and huN901-DM1 conjugate; - Process development related to clinical and commercial production of the huC242 antibody and huC242-DM4 conjugate;
+- Our activities pursuant to our discovery, development and commercialization agreement with sanofi-aventis; - Our contributions to the preclinical and clinical development of huN901-DM1 and huC242-DM4;

-- Process improvement related to the production of DM1, DM4 and related maytansinoid cytotoxic agents and strain development of their precursor, ansamitocin P3; - Operations and maintenance of our pilot scale manufacturing plant; - Process improvements to our TAP technology; - Identification and evaluation of potential antigen targets; - · Evaluation of internally-developed and in-licensed antibodies; and - Development and evaluation of additional cytotoxic agents.
+- Process development related to clinical and commercial production of the huN901 antibody and huN901-DM1 conjugate; - Process development related to clinical and commercial production of the huC242 antibody and huC242-DM4 conjugate; - Process improvements related to the production of DM1, DM4 and related maytansinoid cytotoxic agents and strain development of their precursor, ansamitocin P3; - Operations and maintenance of our pilot scale manufacturing plant; - Process improvements to our TAP technology; - Identification and evaluation of potential antigen targets; - Evaluation of internally-developed and in-licensed antibodies; and - Development and evaluation of additional cytotoxic agents.

 Our TAP technology involves the attachment of a highly potent cell-killing agent to antibodies that target cancer cells to achieve targeted killing of cancer cells.
-The cytotoxic agents we currently use in the manufacture of our collaborators' and our own conjugates are made from a precursor compound, ansamitocin P3, which is produced by fermentation.
+The cytotoxic agents we currently use in the manufacture of our collaborators and our own conjugates are made from a precursor compound, ansamitocin P3, which is produced by fermentation.
 We have devoted substantial resources to improve the strain of the microorganism that produces ansamitocin P3 to enhance manufacturing yields and expect to continue to devote considerable resources to improve further the manufacturing processes for our effector molecules.

 On January 8, 2004, we announced that pursuant to the terms and conditions of the termination agreement between Vernalis and ourselves, Vernalis relinquished its rights to develop and commercialize huN901-DM1.
-As a result, we regained the rights to develop and commercialize huN901-DM1.
-Vernalis agreed to complete the Study 002 Phase I study that was initiated in the United Kingdom by its predecessor, British Biotech.
-Effective July 1, 2004, we assumed responsibility for the weekly dosing Phase I/II clinical study, Study 001.
-We are currently taking steps to expedite the patient enrollment in Study 001.
-Additionally, we currently plan to initiate a clinical trial of huN901-DM1 in the United States for a CD56-positive hematological malignancy, specifically multiple myeloma.
-We expect to incur external expenses of approximately \$400,000 related to clinical development of this product during the remainder of the current fiscal year.
-During the six months ended December 31, 2004, we have incurred approximately \$100,000 of external costs related to this product candidate.
-We intend to evaluate whether to out license all or part of the development and commercial rights to this compound after the clinical trial is completed.
+As a result, we regained the rights to develop and commercialize huN901-DM1 that we had licensed to Vernalis' predecessor, British Biotech.
+Vernalis agreed to complete the Phase I study that was initiated in the United Kingdom by British Biotech Study 002.
+Effective July 1, 2004, we assumed responsibility for the weekly-dosing Phase I/II clinical study, Study 001.
+We are taking steps to expedite the patient enrollment in Study 001.
+Additionally, we currently plan to initiate a clinical trial of huN901-DM1 in a relevant hematological malignancy, specifically CD-56 positive multiple myeloma.
+We expect to incur external expenses of approximately \$140,000 related to clinical development of this product during the remainder of the current fiscal year.
+During the nine months ended March 31, 2005, we have incurred approximately \$500,000 of external costs related to this product candidate.
+We intend to evaluate whether to out license all or part of the development and commercial rights to this compound after we have additional clinical data on this compound.